bostick/bostick/README.md

 - ⚡ Fun fact: ...
 -->

 - 📅 I completed [Advent of Code 2023](https://adventofcode.com/2023) and got all 50 stars!
 I even got rank 598 on Day 25 😂.
+(I am also attempting the monthly [Jane Street puzzle](https://www.janestreet.com/puzzles/current-puzzle/), but we will see how that goes)

 - ⏁ I am an engineer at [ZeroTier](https://www.zerotier.com).